 We have done a good share of volunteer work on a various number of civic projects.
 One of our first projects was helping to raise funds to purchase a Jeep for the An Du Lac Orphanage.
 We have also worked many Aquatennial Parades as float tows and assisting in communications as well as float tows for many other parades throughout the state.
 We have always concerned ourselves with the environment and have worked to keep the outdoors free of litter.
 Our first project of this nature came in 1969 with a clean-up at Peck’s woods where we spent the day hauling out litter.
 We have also worked with conservation officers on a brushing project in the Superior National Forest.
 Early in 1977, we were involved in a clean-up at the Sherburne Wildlife Area.
 Another of our past projects was co-sponsoring an on/off road timed precision driving rally for the March of Dimes.
 Other projects such as emergency services at Brainerd International Raceway and several years of volunteer work for the St Paul Winter Carnival Ice Races are also a part of the Go-4 history.

-In 1970, as a result of land closures, a committe was formed to establish a 4-wheel drive association.
+In 1970, as a result of land closures, a committee was formed to establish a four-wheel drive association.
 In March 1972, the constitution and by-laws were completed.
-4-wheel drive clubs in Minnesota, Wisconsin, North Dakota, South Dakota, and Iowa were contacted.
+Four-wheel drive clubs in Minnesota, Wisconsin, North Dakota, South Dakota, and Iowa were contacted.
 Realizing the need for such an organization, these clubs in the five state area agreed to hold the first association meeting in Tomah, Wisconsin.
 The Midwest 4 Wheel Drive Association (MW4WDA) has since continued to grow.
-The MW4WDA's purpose is to promote 4-wheeling events between clubs and to coordinate, set regulations, and sanction these events.
-Most important is to unite the efforts of the clubs to oppose land closures and to have more voice in any legislation concerning 4-wheel drive vehicles.
-4-wheelers will be seeing more and more land closures and will face more problems finding areas in which to enjoy their sport.
-The Go-4's have enjoyed many years of growth and success since 1966, but the continuation of clubs such as ours may well depend on how much effort we put in and how much success we can have as an organization such as the MW4WDA.
+The MW4WDA’s purpose is to promote four-wheeling events between clubs and to coordinate, set regulations, and sanction these events.
+Most important is to unite the efforts of the clubs to oppose land closures and to have more voice in any legislation concerning four-wheel drive vehicles.
+Off roaders will be seeing more and more land closures and will face more problems finding areas in which to enjoy their sport.
+The Go-4’s have enjoyed many years of growth and success since 1966, but the continuation of clubs such as ours may well depend on how much effort we put in and how much success we can have as an organization such as the MW4WDA.

-In 1976, members of the Go'4's, the Midwest, and other regional associations met to form the United 4-Wheel Drive Association.
-This was done to unite 4-wheelers across the US and Canada and help promote a good image of 4-wheelers, in general.
+In 1976, members of the Go’4’s, the Midwest, and other regional associations met to form the United Four Wheel Drive Association.
+This was done to unite four-wheelers across the US and Canada and help promote a good image of four-wheelers, in general.